The T-shirt read: “Less me. More global community.”

 Great thinkers through time have known this.
 Buddha knew this.
 Chief Seattle knew this.
 Thoreau knew this.
 John Muir, the founder of the Sierra Club, knew this too, when he wrote in 1938, “Most people are on the world, not in it — have no conscious sympathy or relationship to anything about them — undiffused, separate, and rigidly alone like marbles of polished stone, touching but separate.”

-Long before the iPhone, Muir recognized the need to turn that camera outwards to look more closely at the world we are a part of.
+Long before smartphones and social media, Muir recognized the need to turn that camera outwards to look more closely at the world we are a part of.
 The world our children are inheriting.
 The world that we often find ourselves neglecting because of the pace of life today.

 The T-shirt, a product of Allowance for Good, caught my eye when I saw it on a merchandise table at a screening of the documentary “Girl Rising” a few years ago.
-Now when I wear it, I think about the meaning behind that quote as I look at all of the problems in the world today, from ISIS to Boko Haram to Ebola to the most overlooked crisis of our time, the treatment of girls around the world.
-And these are only some of the big problems!
+Now when I wear it, I think about the meaning behind that quote when I consider the societal problems we are trying to fix in the world today.

 When we hear about these problems, we often give up before we even start to think about solving any of them.
 But if we don’t, who will?
 The students we teach today will enter this world and they need to know how to seek solutions.
 As adults and educators, we have a responsibility to give kids a place to learn about these problems, discuss them, and try out possible solutions.